VLCDoC: Vision-Language Contrastive Pre-Training Model for Cross-Modal Document Classification: Experiments

 \subsection{Experimental Settings}

 The proposed VLCDoC method is implemented in Tensorflow with 4 NVIDIA GeForce 12Gb RTX 2080Ti GPU.
 For the vision modality, documents are resized into a fixed size of (H, W)=(224, 224).
 The image region feature vector extracted by the ViT-B/16 backbone is of $d_{visn}$=(197, 768).
 The final vision representation which is fed into the projection head is of dimension $d$=768.
 As for the textual data, we tokenize the plain text $t_{lang}$ using a word-peace tokenizer to get $t_{tok}$.
 Each input sequence is expected to start with a $[CLS]$ token, and should end with a $[SEP]$ token.
 The $t_{tok}$ is then represented as: $t_{tok}= [CLS], t_{{tok}_{1}}, t_{{tok}_{2}}, ..., t_{{tok}_{n}}, [SEP]$, where $n$=197 is the maximum sequence length.
 For each document, if $n>$197, the input sequence is truncated so that it fits the desired length.
 For sequences that are shorter than $n<$197, they are padded until they are $n=$197 long.
 In the pre-training phase, the model is trained using AdamW optimizer with a learning rate of 2e-5, linear warmup ratio to 0.1 and a linear decay.
 We set the batch size to $64$ and we use the pre-trained weights of both ViT-B/16 and BERT$_{Base}$ uncased backbones.
 We conduct pre-training for 100 epochs for the RVL-CDIP and Tobacco datasets.
-We fine-tune our network on 50 epochs for all datasets, we use Adam~\cite{kingma2017adam} optimizer with learning rate of 5e-5.
+We fine-tune our network on 50 epochs for all datasets, we use Adam optimizer with learning rate of 5e-5.
 For Tobacco and NIST datasets, we split the original sets to $80\%$ for training, and $10\%$ for validation and test.
 The temperature parameter $\tau$ is set to 0.1, and $\lambda$ is set to 0.5.
 Note that we didn't use any type of data augmentation during pre-training, and we kept the OCRed text as is without any pre- or post-processing.
 Note that the InterMCA and IntraMSA modules in our method are flexibly stacked two times to enhance the modeling of inter-modality and intra-modality relations during pre-training.
 We split the query, key, and value vectors of the visual features and textual features into four heads and concatenate the results in different sub-spaces.